 Where To Eat

 Our team takes food very seriously.
 We celebrate (and recap) every live show the following Monday with what we like to call Victory Lunch.
 Victory Lunch has taken us to many spots around town so our palette is seasoned.
 We’re here to tell you that treating yourself to what the local food scene has to offer is a must!
 You can keep is simple with a big fish sandwich from The Seafood Co. at Capitol Market, or take it up a notch with the thoughtfully crafted Appalachian entrees and cocktails at 1010 Bridge.
 Tricky Fish and Starlings C&P are the closest spots to our home venue, and Sam’s Uptown Café is always a best bet for late night post show food.
 If BBQ is your thing you’ll want to make a trip over to Dem 2 Brothers and a Grill…trust us.Learn more

 Where To Shop

 If cool independent bookstores, cozy cafés and surprising art galleries are your thing, you’re going to want to visit the Charleston institution that is Taylor Books.
-The floors squeak in all the right places and the original tin ceilings add to its charm – and it’s the only local outlet for Mountain Stage tickets.
+The floors squeak in all the right places and the original tin ceilings add to its charm.
 Be sure to make a stop in Elk City located on Charleston’s West Side.
 There you’ll find our favorite letterpress shop, Base Camp Printing Co. – they are the fine folks who make all our live show posters.
 Pop into Kin Ship Goods for all things screen-printed and cozy before pilfering through the never-ending stacks of records at Elk City Records.
 Here, shopping small is easy.Learn more